UU-RGL-Legal-Research-and-Studies/Research/README.md

 Click the "Search" button to search for the keywords in the PDF files.
 The program will display a table showing the file names and the extracted text with the keywords highlighted.
 Users can click on a row to see the details of the search result.
 Users can click the "Save Results" button to save the search results as an Excel file.
+For the best results, it is recommendable to OCR all PDF files before using the program.

 **Functions**